networkoptix/nx_open_integrations/node_js/readme.md

 7) Open a camera on the grid.
 There should be a soft trigger called "Node callback - simple".
 8) Press the soft trigger and you will see a log message in the terminal that says "Callback works".

+## Troubleshooting
+If you run into an issue with bluebird when compiling the code, run 'npm install @types/bluebird@ts2.2' to fix the issue.

 ## Authors